pleabargain/EnglishHelpsYourCareer/introductory_statements.md

   - Lot of pages about English and it's usage.

 - practice
   - These are unique questions generated for you!
 All of the questions have answers.
 Click on the arrow to see them.
-Challenge yourself by speaking the question and answer outloud.
+Challenge yourself by speaking the question and answer out loud.
 If you don't recognize a word, highlight and search for the definition.

   - There may even be questions specific for your industry!
 Highlights include questions specific to: